National Indigenous Peoples Day

 • A Tribe Called Geek is a nerd-culture podcast that prides itself on its “Indigenerdity.”
 The ATCG website covers everything from comics, STEM, cosplaying, art, entertainment and more.

-The literature available is amazing and diverse, from graphic novels to short stories, comprehensive histories, and more, the options are endless.
-This year we are featuring Indigenous memoirs published through Memorial University Press:
+The literature available is amazing and diverse, from graphic novels to short stories, comprehensive histories and more, the options are endless.
+This following list features Indigenous memoirs published through Memorial University Press: